syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ## Create a simple Excel Document

-An instance of ExcelEngine gives access to create an application instance which will be similar to launching Microsoft Excel application.
+An instance of the ExcelEngine gives access to create an application instance that is similar to launching Microsoft Excel application.
 The following code snippet shows how to initialize the application object for creating or manipulating Excel documents.

 {% tabs %}
 {% highlight c# %}